How did Zyzz die?

 Last but not least, a spokesperson for the stripper company that employed him stated that he was a “lovely guy, aside from the steroids.”

-If we take all of this into account, it seems extremely possible that Zyzz died as a direct consequence of taking steroids.
+If we take all of this into account, then it seems likely that Zyzz died as a direct consequence of taking steroids.

 If he did happen to have a genetic heart condition, then it is likely that his use of synthetic substances exacerbated it.